justinchiu/ie-objectives/README.md

 # ie-objectives

-A short writeup on some different objectives or training an IE system.
+A short writeup on some different objectives for training an IE system.